The Armagh Shiraz 2014

 The vineyard was planted by Jim Barry in 1968 and yields less than two tonnes per acre.
 The soil is sandy-gravel and receives an average rainfall of 600mm per year.
 The vineyard lies on a north-west facing slope which acts as a natural sun trap, ensuring the fruit is always fully ripened when picked.

-- A deep inky red with a magenta hue in the glass.
+- Intense red with a magenta hue.

 - How it tastes